This game has hidden development-related text.

 The first release of the game, with the publisher still being named RomTech.

-However, technically all 40 levels are present in the games data file, only a changed constant in the games code limits it to 10 levels.
-This can be noticed easily because the complete finish sequence is triggered after only finishing the first 10 levels - in contrast to the need of finishing 40 levels in the full version.
+Technically, all 40 levels are present in the game's data file, but a changed constant in the game's code limits it to access only the first 10 levels everywhere.
+This includes triggering the ending sequence after finishing only 10 levels as well.

-The Load and Save buttons are also present, but not drawn; the code to open the dialog for loading and saving has been removed.
-However, the dialog code and the file loading and saving code is still present, so modifying the shareware version to become a full version is possible but requires a little work.
+The Load and Save buttons in the Level Editor are also present, but not drawn; the code to open the dialog for loading and saving is not included.
+However, the dialog and file handling code itself is still present.

 Newer shareware releases pack the game inside a typical time-bomb container, which allows the game to be played only for 60 minutes.
 The game itself is a fully functional 1.1 version, with all features available, and can be unlocked by purchasing the game from the publisher.